-(TSC) to the maneuver brigade.
-Regardless of the battlefield organization (purpose or spatial based), MP support to the Army commander is based on available resources and mission, enemy, terrain, troops, time available, and civilian considerations (METT-TC).
+- 1-12.
+MP battlefield organization supports every Army echelon, from the Army service component command (ASCC) and the theater support command (TSC) to the maneuver brigade.
+Regardless of the battlefield organization (purpose or spatial based), MP support to the Army commander is based on available resources and mission, enemy, terrain, troops, time available, and civilian considerations (METT-TC). - 1-13.

-1-13.
 MP support throughout the theater of war may include MP units in the JOA and in the TO.
-If the combatant commander designates a COMMZ and a CZ within his TO, MP support will come from the established MP modified table of organization and equipment (MTOE) at the subordinate-command echelon.
+If the combatant commander designates a COMMZ and a CZ within his TO, MP support will come from the established MP modified table of organization and equipment (MTOE) at the subordinate command echelon.
 MP support to the JOA is also provided based on METT-TC and available MP assets.
-Typical MP support may include an I/R brigade liaison detachment (BLD), MP brigades and battalions, a division MP company. a military-working-dog (MWD) team, an L&O team, and a customs team.
-Figure 1-3, page 1-6, depicts a typical MP organization throughout the TO.
+Typical MP support may include an I/R brigade liaison detachment (BLD), MP brigades and battalions, a division MP company, a military-working-dog (MWD) team, a L&O team, and a customs team.
+Figure 1-3 depicts a typical MP organization throughout the TO.
 In the COMMZ, Figure 1-3 depicts the different types of MP units that are assigned to echelons above corps (EAC) (the ASCC or the TSC).
 In the CZ, Figure 1-3 depicts the different types of MP units that are assigned to corps, division, and the separate brigades.